w00tedness/roosevelt/README.md

   - Default: `{extended: true}`
 - `bodyParserJsonParams`: Supply parameters to [body-parser.json](https://github.com/expressjs/body-parser#bodyparserjsonoptions).
   - Default: `{}`
-- `suppressLogs`: When this option is set to true, Roosevelt will not log app status to the console.
+- `suppressLogs`: When this option is set to true, Roosevelt will not log app status and HTTP requests to the console.
 Useful when running Roosevelt in a testing context.
   - Default: `false`